CRVI/OpenCLIPP/README.md

 Supported image types
 ---------------------

-The library supports images having :
+The library supports the following image types:

-- 2 dimentions, no size restrictions (size restrictions may be present on some hardware, like <8192x8192)
+- 2 dimensions, no size restrictions (size restrictions may be present on some hardware, e.g. < 8192x8192)
 - Signed or Unsigned integer of 8, 16 or 32 bits
 - Floating point of 32 bits
-- 1, 2, 3 or 4 channels (all channels must be of the same type)
+- 1, 2, 3 or 4 channels (all channels must be the same type)

 Supported platforms
 -------------------